Riven-Spell/enum/README.md

 Yet another Golang enum implementation.
 Follows a pattern I developed in the course of work.

-A separate enum type allows you to add separate "tester" functions to the actual value itself.
+## Using a standard `EnumImpl`

+The two type parameters are the result type of the enum, and the parent struct itself.

 ```go
 package foobar